Seme4eg/emacs_tut/emacs_tut.md

 `C-c C-o` - open link below cursor (in default browser)

 `TAB / Shift + TAB` in any `.md` file folds and unfolds headers

+Default margin is 70 chars, but you can change it: `C-x f {number}` M-q -- re-fill the paragraph under cursor

 ## Some useful commands (M-x)
 `revert-buffer` - “refresh” a opened file to its saved state